paulshorey/horizontal_carousel/README.md

 Then converted to a module for https://besta.domains.
 Proper React ref, custom buttons:
 ![used in besta.domains](./public/screenshots/code_besta.png)

 Not tested except on these two sites.
 Please let me know if it works for you.
-Please star.
 Please feel free to contribute.